plone/plone.patternslib/README.rst

 plone.patternslib
 ==============================================================================

-An experimental add-on to make `patternslib <http://patternslib.com/>`_ patterns available within Plone 5.
+An add-on to make `patternslib <http://patternslib.com/>`_ patterns available within Plone 5.
+It has some limitations (see below).

 Features
 --------

 Plone 5's Mockup patterns have been relying on the Patternslib core (scanner, registry, base class etc.) for quite some time already.

-Because of this it's possible to use Patternslib patterns (as opposed to the Mockup patterns0 in Plone 5.
+Because of this it's possible to use Patternslib patterns (as opposed to the Mockup patterns in Plone 5).

 This package makes a selection of those patterns available in Plone 5.

-This is currently in an experimental state - so use at your own risk
-- but everyone is invited to give it a try and report back issues.

 Known Issues
 ------------